sherynemaegepulle/system-app/README.md

 ## 📄 License

-This project is developed for academic purposes as part of a Capstone Project at Sorsogon State University.
+This project is developed for academic purposes as part of a Capstone Project at Sorsogon State University-Bulan Campus

 ---